eZmaxinc/eZmax-SDK-go/docs/CommonReportsubsection.md

 ### NewCommonReportsubsection

-`func NewCommonReportsubsection(objReportsubsectionpartHeader CommonReportsubsectionpart, objReportsubsectionpartBody CommonReportsubsectionpart, objReportsubsectionpartFooter CommonReportsubsectionpart, ) *CommonReportsubsection`
+`func NewCommonReportsubsection(aObjReportcolumn []CommonReportcolumn, iReportsubsectionColumncount int32, iReportsubsectionWidth int32, objReportsubsectionpartHeader CommonReportsubsectionpart, objReportsubsectionpartBody CommonReportsubsectionpart, objReportsubsectionpartFooter CommonReportsubsectionpart, ) *CommonReportsubsection`

 NewCommonReportsubsection instantiates a new CommonReportsubsection object This constructor will assign default values to properties that have it defined,